eldhothomas/labcorp-ui/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Pre-requisite

+This project expects a REST API at http://localhost:8080/api/employee serving needed data.
+It uses the Spring Boot  application that is available at https://github.com/eldhothomas/labcorp

 ## Functional details

 There is a single page on the application with three forms.
 Each form results in the display of details of an employee on the top of the page.